raetsch/Jupiter-Info-Collection/liquidity_and_farming.md

 ## Providing Liquidity and Farming on BS-Chain

+**Important: see Update as no Airdrop anymore due to single side staking**

 Farming on bwJup (bep20) is currently not possible via farm.
 There is yet none on pancakeswap and unicrypt is working to bring farms on BSC.
 Therefore, the devteam decided to do daily Airdrops for liquidity providers on pancake-pool.

 The airdrops are random in